 The IRS also offers a toll-free Refund Hotline for taxpayers who want to check the status of their current year refund.
 You can call 1-800-829-1954 for automated refund information 24 hours a day, seven days a week.

 Tax records should be kept for a minimum of three years from the filing date.
 There are some documents that you will need to keep longer - those relating to a home purchase or sale, stock transactions, IRAs, and business or rental property.
 You should keep these not only for your personal records, but also for filing future returns.

 If you change your address after you have filed your return, you should send Form 8822 Change of Address to the IRS.
 If you are expecting a refund through the mail, you should also file a change of address with the U.S. Postal Service so they can forward your refund check to the correct address.

 If you notice a mistake after your e-filed return has been accepted or after mailing a paper return, wait until you receive your refund before you do anything.
 The IRS will often catch simple omissions or minor mistakes.
 It is possible that they will correct the error for you and adjust your refund accordingly.
 If this is the case, you would not need to file an amended return.
 To correct any mistakes (or add a W-2, 1099, etc.) after receiving your refund, you will need to file IRS Form 1040X, Amended US Individual Income Tax Return.

-Amended returns must be mailed to the IRS; they cannot be e-filed.
-You can print Form 1040X any version of TaxAct.
+For tax years before 2019, amended returns must be mailed to the IRS.
+Form 1040X can be e-filed starting with tax year 2019.
 You can find information on completing your amended return here.
 Make sure to print a copy of the return you originally filed before making any changes for your amended return.